avo-hcemm/cfDNA-biomarkers-pipeline/README.md

   📎 For more details, refer to the [input format descriptions](docs/input_formats.md) and the [example template files](templates).

 * **Output:**
-  - CSV file listing biomarker sequences with associated genomic coordinates
+  - SVG files with plots of the coverage data and genomic coordinates associated with the candidate biomarker.

 * **Other Highlights:**
   - Designed to support large datasets (e.g., HPC environments)
-  - Integrates Java and key bioinformatics tools
+  - Integrates Java with key bioinformatics tools
   - Compatible with Docker and Singularity

 ## 🚀 Usage

 ### Build the full pipeline container
-docker build -f dockerfiles/Dockerfile_pipeline -t avohcemm/biomarkersearch-pipeline:complete_v1.0.0 .
+` docker build -f dockerfiles/Dockerfile_pipeline -t avohcemm/biomarkersearch-pipeline:complete_v1.0.0 . `

 ### Docker